RiseGaming/Takistan-Life-Rules/README.md

 ### General

-1. May take over factories, but not kill indiscriminately.
+1. Allowed to take control of factory zones, but cannot indiscriminately kill others without valid reasoning.

 ### No Compensation If: